top of page

 Implementation

-The delivery of Science contains the following;
+The delivery of science contains the following:

 • Science is taught in units through a combination of whole class teaching, group and individual work.
 The units are objective lead and to ensure a balanced science curriculum it is essential that elements of the Attainment Targets are taught each year, with a particular emphasis on Scientific Investigation.
 Planning is to show clear progression through each unit and through each year group.